Learn more about plants and animals that depend on it to survive.

-Longleaf pine habitats like this one rely on fire to remain healthy.
-Fire naturally reduces dense shrub growth and provides the right conditions for animals and plants adapted to this periodic event.
+Longleaf pine habitats rely on fire to naturally reduce dense shrub growth and provide the right conditions for animals and plants adapted to this periodic event.

 Grass-of-Parnassus (Parnassia grandifolia) is a rare plant that grows in moist, deciduous woods.

 The bearded grass pink orchid (Calopogon barbatus) is found in pine flatwoods that were burned in the previous winter.

 Fire plays a critical role in maintaining the open, park-like characteristic of mature longleaf pine woodlands where the endangered black pine snake lives.

 The small yellow candyroot (Polygala nana) grows well in moist soil within open pines that are maintained by prescribed fire.

 Low-growing native plants such as the gopher apple are adapted to fire, as it removes larger plants that could provide too much shade for the gopher apple to grow.

 Without fire, the marsh rose gentian (Sabatia dodecandra) wouldn't survive because of the shade of larger, woody plants.

 More than 300 species of animals and insects use the threatened gopher tortoise's burrows for food or shelter.